 Wireless connectivity is a crucial facet of modern life and the development and improvement of these technologies has far reaching benefits for industry and consumers.
-Dr. Ghannouchi and his team developed digital predistortion techniques that have revolutionized the industry by improving the cost, efficiency and deployment of wireless networks.
+Dr. Ghannouchi and his team developed digital predistortion techniques which have revolutionized the industry by improving the cost, efficiency and deployment of wireless networks.
 This technological breakthrough allows for more data transfer and increased connectivity and has been adopted worldwide.
+Read more.

 Lieutenant Governor Lois Mitchell and ASTech Board Chair Rick Tofani congratulate Martin Kratz for 30 years of dedicated leadership to the ASTech Foundation.
 See more.